Domain Hijacking: What It Is, How It Works & Defenses

 - Domain spoofing: Tricking a person into falsely believing you own a domain.

 - DNS poisoning: Getting a nameserver to give an incorrect DNS record for a domain.

-Although all of these attacks are sometimes called “domain hijacking,” we will not cover them in this article.
+Although all of these attacks are sometimes called “domain hijacking,” we will not cover them in depth in this article.

 How domain hijacking works

 Domain hijacking involves taking control over a domain illicitly, typically through social engineering.